- What is folate and why do you need it if you’re pregnant or trying to conceive?

 - 500 µg of folic acid daily during lactation.

-If you’re at high risk of having a child with a neural tube defect (NTD), the NIH/IOM recommend you take 5 mg of folic acid, commencing prior to conception and continuing throughout pregnancy and postpartum (note that you should not carry on with this high of a dose after pregnancy).
+If you’re at high risk of having a child with a neural tube defect (NTD), the NIH/IOM recommend you take 5 mg of folic acid, commencing prior to conception and continuing throughout pregnancy and postpartum.
+You should not, however, continue taking this high of a dose after pregnancy, unless your doctor says otherwise.

 Folate vs. Folic Acid – what’s the difference?

-Folic acid and folate are often thrown around as if they are interchangeable terms, but they’re not.
+Folic acid and folate are not interchangeable terms.
 Folate is an umbrella term that encompasses several related compounds in the vitamin B group that share a similar structure.

-Folic acid is a synthetic form of folate that became popular because it is stable in supplement form and can be used to fortify foods.
+Folic acid is a synthetic form of folate.
+Folic acid became popular because it is stable in supplement form and can be used to fortify foods.
 The folate found naturally in food is not stable enough to be used in supplements (without modification) or for fortification.
 And, the amount of folate can vary considerably in the diet, making supplements a convenient way to ingest a minimum amount of folate each day.

 What does it all mean for folate and pregnancy?